Intermediate statistics: addressing the thermoelectric properties of solids: Conclusions

-The results allow us several important observations.
-One of them is the fact that in the $q$-deformation there is a region of larger values of the $q$ parameter (less deformed regime) in which different curves of thermal (or electrical) conductivities coincide, that is, the curves degenerate much faster than in the case of B-anyons and vice versa --- on the other side, i.e., in the region of small values of $\bar{q}$ the curves of thermal or electrical conductivities degenerate approaching zero.
-This leads to completely different behaviors.
-Alternatively, since in the q-bosons the statistics are in principle maintained, the effect of the deformation acts more slowly due to a small change in the crystal lattice.
-On the other hand, B-anyons belong to modified statistics and are more sensitive to the deformation.
-Of course, the case of study will decide for one or another deformation type, according to several corresponding situations that we have previously presented.
-For instance, in the B-anyons case, smaller values of $\bar{q}$, i.e., large deformations, implies a larger asymptotic value of the specific heat as stated in Eq.~(\ref{DulongPetit}), which involves physics beyond the Dulong-Petit limit, a phenomenon that may be related to anharmonicity of interatomic interactions \cite{beyond} and looks to be probed through B-anyons statistics.
-One should further discuss other points around these issues elsewhere.
+The numerical results obtained in the present work allow us several important observations.
+One of them is the fact that in the $q$-deformation case there is a region of larger values of the deforming parameter $q$ (less deformed regime) in which different curves of thermal and electrical conductivities coincide, that is, the curves degenerate much faster than in the case of $B$-anyons and vice-versa.
+On the other side, i.e., in the region of small values of $\bar{q}$, the curves of thermal and electrical conductivities degenerate approaching zero.
+This leads to {\it completely different behaviors}.
+Alternatively, since in the $q$-bosons the statistics are in principle maintained, the effect of the deformation acts more slowly due to a small change in the crystal lattice.
+Conversely, B-anyons are part of modified statistics and exhibit greater sensitivity to $\bar{q}$-deformation.
+Of course, the case of study will decide for one or another deformation type, according to several corresponding situations.
+For instance, in the $B$-anyons case, smaller values of $\bar{q}$, i.e., large deformations, implies a larger asymptotic value of the specific heat as stated in Eq.\ (\ref{DulongPetit}), which involves physics beyond the Dulong-Petit limit, a phenomenon that may be related to anharmonicity of interatomic interactions \cite{beyond} and looks to be probed through $B$-anyons statistics.